 Time has changed.
 Strategies have to be updated to meet the new situation.
-We should properly manage, guide authors on what to do and prepare a perfect plan for the content management.
-It is a team work.
-Everyone whether it is Admin or writers work for a common goal but through different paths.
+We should properly manage, guide authors on what to do, and prepare a perfect plan for content management.
+It is teamwork.
+Everyone whether it is Admin or writers works for a common goal but through different paths.
 The mistakes may happen.
 How owners can make sure that they are not crossing the limits and stick to the website’s guidelines or standards?

-Adminimize lets you redefine the privileges of a WordPress user.
+Adminimize is one of the best plugins to manage your multi-author blogs.
+It lets you redefine the privileges of a WordPress user.
 You can hide unwanted items from their admin area and protect critical parts of a site from unauthorized access.
-As the site owner, you can assign rights based on user’s role.
+As the site owner, you can assign rights based on the user’s role.

-It provides deeper customizations and allows you to activate or deactivate any part of the dashboard menu including those of the options in posts, pages, navigation menu, theme editor, widgets, categories, comments, media and even front end.
-The plugin brings powerful and unimaginable opportunities in WordPress.
+It provides deeper customizations and allows you to activate or deactivate any part of the dashboard menu including those of the options in posts, pages, navigation menu, theme editor, widgets, categories, comments, media, and even front end.
+The plugin brings powerful and unimaginable administrative capabilities to your WordPress site.
 You can restrict a user from editing post slugs, thumbnail, creating password protect pages, managing links and many more.